yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface.markdown

 #### Description

-The `stats` comand provides statistics from the Grid Service Container (GSC) and Grid Service Monitor (GSM) of the local machine.
+The `stats` command provides statistics from the Grid Service Container (GSC) and Grid Service Monitor (GSM) of the local machine.
 The following statistics are reported:

 {: .table .table-bordered}
 | Statistic | Decription |